No results were found...

 1. Create a Christmas wish list

-Wishlists are a great way to show your customers products they might be interested in so they can add them to their list for when Christmas arrives.
+Wishlists show your customers products they might be interested in so they can add them to their list for when Christmas arrives.
 Create an email with a selection of your top products so people can see what’s on offer.

 Consider creating lists that appeal to different groups of customers.
 You could even segment your email subscriber list and send each lush list to the most relevant audiences.